 Is Geologie legit?

 Honestly, yeah.
 Geologie is delivering quality skincare products to customers, and innovating on the way guys can find out which ones will actually work for them.
+I was pretty shocked by how effective it’s been for my skin.

 One thing to note is that you’ll likely need about 3 weeks of using Geologie products until you start seeing noticeable improvements.
 And as Geologie customers write on all the big review sites and IG comments, these changes in your skin are likely to be positive.
 You’ll also get some much-needed pore cleaning, SPF protection, reducing blackheads, whiteheads, and opening up your skin for long-term, deeper treatment.